lnxart/rocketchat-docker/README.md

 This project comes with a dynamic load-balancer container which is exposed on port 8080.
 This load-balancer manages the traffic between our application containers, no matter how many we scale up/down.

 In production, you probably still want to use the default HTTP/HTTPS ports, right?
-To do that simply add your certificates to nginx reverse proxy to terminate your SSL connections.
+To do that simply add your certificates to Nginx reverse proxy to terminate your SSL connections.

 ### Scaling application dynamically